Your todo list:

 |Some rocks in this area are on private property.
 Property owner requests signed waiver.
 MORE INFO >>>|

-The climb is rated as 5.10c in RCNM (with the start from the right side) and 5.11c in Taos Rock (presumably with a start coming in from the left?).
-It seemed to me like the right start was really the only obvious way to begin.
+The climb is rated as 5.10c in RCNM (with the start from the right side) and 5.11c in Taos Rock (presumably climbing straight up at the bottom).

 This climb is the bolted line left of Bienvenidos and about 20' right of Clean Green Dream